jcmf/imbroglio/README.md

 ## Ideas, huh?
 I take it this thing doesn't actually exist yet?

 Yes, that is 100% correct, at least as I write this.
-It'll probably remain mostly correct for quite some time, too.
-I'll try to remember to remove this bit when it stops being true, though.
+It'll probably remain partially correct for quite some time, too.
+I'll try to remember to remove this bit once it starts to feel real, though.

 ## So, um.
 How can I put this gently.
 Have you heard of a thing called Twine?